Cowen slashes price target on Micron Technology Inc. [MU] – find out why.

 Sponsored

-Throughout the COVID-19 pandemic, Micron has driven progress on sustainability programs, including making initial investments towards its goal to spend approximately $1 billion on environmental initiatives by 2028.
-These include reducing greenhouse gas (GHG) emissions by 75% versus 2018, as well as achieving 75% water conservation and 95% waste diversion globally in 2030.
-The company also targets sourcing 100% renewable energy across its U.S. manufacturing operations by the end of 2025.
-Micron decreased 2020 GHG emissions per unit of production by 36% versus 2018.
-In addition, Micron increased its material and waste reuse, recycling and recovery to 84% in calendar year 2020, up three percentage points from the year prior.
+Connors joined Micron in July 2019 as the vice president of diversity, equality and inclusion (DEI).
+Under Connors’ leadership, Micron established six key DEI commitments for fiscal year 2021, integrated global initiatives in the company’s business and operations, and set strategy-driven goals around diverse hiring, talent retention and advancement, and inclusion.
+Her success has been demonstrated by several accomplishments that are now embedded into Micron’s culture and business.

-The stocks have a year to date performance of 14.43 percent and weekly performance of -5.11 percent.
-The stock has been moved at 61.38 percent over the last six months.
-The stock has performed 3.65 percent around the most recent 30 days and changed 4.56 percent over the most recent 3-months.
+Micron Technology Inc. represents 1.12 billion in outstanding shares, while the company has a total market value of $98.75 billion with the latest information.
+MU stock price has been found in the range of $85.56 to $88.4799.

-If compared to the average trading volume of 20.11M shares, MU reached to a volume of 18168500 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 19.95M shares, MU reached a trading volume of 14548113 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MU shares is $113.30 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MU stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.